Bill Zender

 Bill Zender (born 2 April 1955) is an American author, business executive, consultant, and speaker.
+He is the founder of Bill Zender and Associates.

 Biography

 Bill Zender is a published casino gaming consultant who specializes in table game protection, management training, table game performance evaluations, and court expert witness testimony.
 Over the past several years Zender has worked for a number of major casino corporations in North America.
 He has published several books on casino gaming including Card Counting for the Casino Manager (1990), and his Casino-ology Series (2009 & 2011).
 Zender presently writes articles for the Casino Enterprise Management magazine.

 Bill Zender received a bachelor's degree in Hotel Administration from the University of Nevada, Las Vegas in 1976.
 In 1979, Zender completed Peace Officer training at the Nevada P.O.S.T as a requirement of his position with the Nevada Gaming Control Board.
 Zender returned to school in 2001, and earned Masters in Business Administration through the University of Phoenix.

 From 1979 through 1981, Bill Zender spent time with the Nevada Gaming Control Board as an agent in the Enforcement Division.
 Based on His law enforcement experience, Zender has spent a reasonable amount of time in court testifying in civil and criminal trials involving casino gaming.

 Bill Zender entered the gaming industry in 1976 as a blackjack dealer at the now defunct Royal Inn Casino.
 He continued on through the gaming industry to hold a number of executive positions including: